xta0/xta0.me/_posts/2022-02-04-Interpreter-1.md

 ### Bytecode interpreter

 Bytecode interpreter is also knowns virtual machine.
-It has one more step for generating bytecode instructions compared to the AST interpreter
+It has one more step for generating bytecode instructions compared to the AST interpreter.

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2022/02/inter-2.png">